The Breathe Building Celebrates Three Years10.16.18

-The Breathe Building, a new community wellness center located at 2305 SE 50th Avenue in Portland, recently completed an ambitious deep-green retrofit.
-It’s the latest project set to achieve Earth Advantage Commercial certification, a third-party green building standard designed to improve the health, comfort, durability, energy efficiency and water efficiency of buildings while reducing operating expenses.
+The Breathe Building received Earth Advantage Silver Commercial Certification, a third-party green building standard designed to improve the health, comfort, durability, energy efficiency and water efficiency of buildings while reducing operating expenses.
 It also won a Top Project award from the Daily Journal of Commerce in 2016.

-“We investigated a wide range of green building certifications,” said Alex Boetzel, Green Hammer chief operating officer.
+“We investigated a wide range of green building certifications,” said Alex Boetzel, Green Hammer Director of Operations + Sustainability.
 “The project team ultimately decided on Earth Advantage Commercial certification because it offers a streamlined, cost-effective and comprehensive approach for small commercial projects.”
-Green Hammer’s Erica Dunn is the Architect of Record for the project.